 CAUTION: This email originated from an External source.
-Do not open links or attachments unless you know the
+Do not open links or attachments unless you know the content is safe.

-With tolls on the area of Rt 205 from Stafford Rd to Rt 213, even more vehicles will leave Rt 205 and use alternative side roads through the West Linn area.
-Borland Rd/Willamette Falls Dr. already is packed at high traffic times.
+With tolls on the area of Rr 205 from Stafford Rd to Rr 213, even more vehicles will leave Rr 205 and use alternative side roads through the West Linn area.
+Borland Rd Willamette Falls Dr. already is packed at high traffic times.
 Johnson Rd would become busier than it currently is, as would Stafford to Rosemont Rd.